 I know I’ve done this “rant” before, but it bears repeating.
 I’m sick to death of people – educated, capable, grown adults who chose to go into business for themselves – complaining to me about how there are “no good people to hire” or about how “clients don’t value IT” or about how hard it is to make money in an IT business, how hard it is to manage their time, how hard it is to do marketing.

-Never before have the barriers to starting a business been so low.
-Never before have the opportunities to achieve financial independence been so great.
-Never before have so many powerful tools and so much technology been so readily, easily available to just about everyone.
+Never before have the barriers to starting a business been so low or the opportunities to achieve financial independence been so great.
+And never before have so many powerful tools and so much technology been so readily, easily available to just about everyone.

 You might totally suck at selling today, but if you get up every single day for the next 365 days and study and practice how to succeed at selling, reading books, scripting yourself, practicing at getting better, improvement WILL come.
 You suck at selling because you choose to suck at it, and refuse to improve.